We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 This option is all about ingenuity, and there are many different types of pipe and pole materials that could be used in place of those suggested above.

 You have to analyze the situation and act accordingly.
-For example, if the abs pipe is not available, a thick PVC pipe can be a good alternative, or if you are a northerner, you can assemble a few snow roof rakes together to create a long stick (You can also borrow from your neighbors depending upon the height at which the drone is stuck) or else you can use whatever it takes to get the size required to reach your drone.
+For example, suppose the abs pipe is not available.
+In that case, a thick PVC pipe can be a good alternative, or if you are a northerner, you can assemble a few snow roof rakes together to create a long stick (You can also borrow from your neighbors depending upon the height at which the drone is stuck) or else you can use whatever it takes to get the size required to reach your drone.

 Just make sure to avoid flexible or heavy poles generally found at the local hardware store, as these will be far too difficult to maneuver through high tree branches.